 Swim Drink Fish is a registered charity established in 2001 to restore swimmable, drinkable, fishable water.
-It is home to initiatives including Swim Guide, Lake Ontario Waterkeeper, The W. Garfield Weston Foundation’s Great Lakes Challenge, Watermark Project, Fraser Riverkeeper, North Saskatchewan Riverkeeper, and Great Lakes Guide, and operates Blue Flag Canada.
+It is home to Swim Guide, Lake Ontario Waterkeeper, The W. Garfield Weston Foundation’s Great Lakes Challenge, Watermark Project, Fraser Riverkeeper, North Saskatchewan Riverkeeper, Great Lakes Guide, and operates Blue Flag Canada.

 You can sign up to get involved with the Lake Erie – Niagara Hub here.